Brian Allen (offensive lineman)

-Brian Allen (born October 11, 1995) is an American football center for the Los Angeles Rams of the National Football League (NFL).
-He played college football at Michigan State.
-He was drafted by the Rams in the fourth round of the 2018 NFL Draft.
-He was the first active NFL player to test positive for COVID-19.
-Allen was named an alternate to the 2022 Pro Bowl.
+Brian Allen (born October 11, 1995) is an American former professional football player who was a center for the Los Angeles Rams of the National Football League (NFL).
+He played college football for the Michigan State Spartans.
+He was selected by the Rams in the fourth round of the 2018 NFL draft.

 College career

-Allen played college football for Michigan State University.
+After starring for Hinsdale Central High School, Allen was recruited to play college football for Michigan State University.
 Allen played with his older brother and his younger brother during his collegiate career.
-He was a 3 time all Big Ten selection as well as a freshman all American.
+He was a three time all-Big Ten Conference selection as well as a Freshman All-American.

 Professional career

 Los Angeles Rams

-Allen was selected by the Los Angeles Rams in the fourth round (111th overall) of the 2018 NFL Draft, using the pick acquired in the Robert Quinn trade.
+Allen was selected by the Los Angeles Rams in the fourth round (111th overall) of the 2018 NFL draft, using the pick acquired in the Robert Quinn trade.
 He played in 13 games his rookie year as a backup.

 In 2019, Allen was named the starting center following the departure of veteran John Sullivan.
 He started the first nine games before suffering an MCL injury in Week 10.
 He was placed on injured reserve on November 12, 2019.
 On April 15, 2020, the Rams announced that Allen was the first NFL player to test positive for COVID-19.
+Allen would ultimately miss the 2020 season due to injury.

-In 2021, Allen helped the Rams reach Super Bowl LVI where they would defeat the Cincinnati Bengals 23-20.
+In 2021, Allen had his best season to date, starting 16 out of 17 games during the regular season and all four playoff games, helping the Rams reach Super Bowl LVI where they would defeat the Cincinnati Bengals 23–20.
+He was also named as a Pro Bowl alternate following the regular season, but did not participate due to playing in the Super Bowl.

 On March 14, 2022, Allen signed a three-year extension with the Rams worth $24 million.
+Allen struggled with knee and thumb injuries that limited him to only five games during the 2022 season.

+Prior to the 2023 season, Allen sat out due to injury and was replaced by teammate Coleman Shelton for the starting center position.
+He appeared in five games for the Rams during the season with no starts.

+On February 21, 2024, Allen was released by the Rams.

+Cleveland Browns

+On May 6, 2024, Allen signed with the Cleveland Browns.
+He was placed on injured reserve on July 29 and released with an injury settlement of August 3.

+On March 5, 2025, Allen announced his retirement from the NFL.

 Personal life

 His older brother Jack is also a center who signed a free agent deal with the New Orleans Saints in 2016.

+He also has a younger brother, Matt, who he also played with at Michigan State.
+All 3 brothers were Illinois high school HWT state wrestling champions.